GoogleCloudPlatform/cortex-data-foundation/README.md

 gcloud builds submit --project <execution project, likely the source> \
     --substitutions=_GCS_BUCKET=<Bucket for logs - Cloud Build Service Account needs access to write here>
 ```
-You can follow the main Build process from the first link of logs:
+You can follow the main Build process from the first link of the logs:

 ![Click on Logs are available at](images/logs1.png)